marklogic/marklogic-python-client/CONTRIBUTING.md

     r = client.get("/v1/search?format=json&pageLength=2")
     r.json()

+You can also use the scripts in the `./shell` directory to initialize a client.
+The following initializes a client that connects to this project's test application:

+    python -i shell/test_app.py

+And this initializes a client that connects to the OOTB App-Services app server, which is used for examples in this project's documentation:

+    python -i shell/docs.py

 ## Testing the documentation locally

 The docs for this project are stored in the `./docs` directory as a set of Markdown files.
 These are published via